OldUnreal/UT2004Patches/README.md

 After installing the data files, you should be able to launch the UnrealTournament2004 app!

+## Updating Existing Server Installations

+> [!CAUTION]
+> If you are currently using any mutator or server actor to report to multiple master servers, remove them.
+They are unlikely to work any longer due to changes in class `MasterServerUplink`, and should not be necessary.
+> You should, however, make the following changes to your server configuration file (e.g., UT2004.ini):
+> 1. In [Engine.GameEngine] section, you should replace `ServerActors=IpDrv.MasterServerUplink` with `ServerActors=IpDrv.MasterServerLauncher`
+> 2. in [IpDrv.MasterServerLink] section, you **must** have at least one entry in the MasterServerList, whether or not you want to be actively listed ([IpDrv.MasterServerUplink]->DoUplink=True/False).
+Populate the list with each master server you may wish to report to.
+Examples:
+> - `MasterServerList=(Address="utmaster.openspy.net",Port=28902)`
+> -	`MasterServerList=(Address="ut2004master.333networks.com",Port=28902)`
+> - `MasterServerList=(Address="ut2004master.errorist.eu",Port=28902)`

 ## System Requirements

 Windows and Linux systems need a 64-bit Intel CPU or 64-bit ARM CPU.